The Best Things to do in Railay Beach, Thailand

 If you’re planning a visit to Railay Beach and further afield in Asia, you’re probably wondering what to pack.

 Since Railay has some of the most unspoiled beaches in Thailand, you’re probably going to spend most of your time on the beach.
 Railay Beach has a very relaxed vibe too, so there’s no need to dress up.
 Instead, opt for light, comfortable clothes, and pack whatever you would usually pack for any beach holiday.
 T’s, shorts, flip flops, and swimsuits are the norm here.
+Here are some great tips on what to wear in Thailand to help you plan the perfect wardrobe.

 Packing list for Railay & Thailand